petermnhull/masters-project/code/old/readme.txt

-These functions only relate to non-time-dependent bending motions.
+These functions only relate to non-time-dependent bending motions or for outdated experiments.